By: Ronnie Brown on March 31st, 2020

 TIG welding is a welding technique that employs a tungsten electrode to bond thick pieces of material together.
 If you are looking for a quality weld that looks great, TIG welding may be right for you.

 Plasma welding involves isolating the plasma arc from a tungsten electrode to bond thick material together.
 While it resembles TIG welding, it is typically only used when working with long, cylindrical material.

 Lastly, soldering uses a low-melting alloy to bond the ends of delicate material.
 It is the ideal solution when the seams of the material being worked with cannot overlap.

-To learn more about how woven wire mesh is formed, refer to Annealing vs. Sintering Wire Mesh: Which Is Best for Me?
+To learn more about how woven wire mesh is heat treated, refer to the following article: